 Give time outs

-Give your child time outs to think about what she did wrong.
+Give your child time outs to think about what he did wrong.

-Time outs teach her there are consequences for breaking the rules.
-Limit the time out to one minute for each year old she is.
+Time outs teach him there are consequences for breaking the rules.
+Limit the time out to one minute for each year old he is.

 Don't be afraid to use humor or positive reinforcement.
-If you ask your child to help with cleaning and she doesn't want to, make a game of out it.
+If you ask your child to help with cleaning and he doesn't want to, make a game out of it.
 See who can sweep the floors better or who can pick up toys off the floor faster.

-Tell your child if you and she can get the work done in one hour, you will play her favorite game or go play catch.
+Tell your child if you and he can get the work done in one hour, you will play his favorite game or go play catch.